Elephant Home Ranges

 Reintroduction of Habituated Elephants into the Wild

-Abu Camp situated in the NG26 concession of the Okavango delta, a 14 000 sq km oasis in northern Botswana, has built up a reputation as a halfway house for disadvantaged elephants, with the goal of rehabilitating traumatized elephants for release back into the wild.
+In NG26 concession of the Okavango delta, a 14 000 sq km oasis in northern Botswana, Abu camp has built up a reputation as a halfway house for disadvantaged elephants.
 Over the years, the elephant program has sensibly and delicately reintroduced eight African elephants into the Okavango Delta.
 In 2011, EWB was asked to closely monitor their integration beginning with the reintroduction of a large female, Gika and her daughter Naya, and previously introduced bull Mthondo and cow Nandipa.
 This important project will shed some critical information on the reintroduction of elephants back into their wild habitat.
 We aim to provide other projects with guidance on how to conduct successful elephant releases and information on how the elephants have adapted to their releases.

 Read more about this project at http://elephantswithoutborders.org/blog/?p=1469

 EWB was also proud to be part of the post-monitoring team for Mary, the largest female in a herd of 9 elephants that were once captured and found to be mistreated.
 The Zimbabwe SPCA (ZNSPCA) approached the Minister of Environment and Natural Resources, Honorable Minister Nhema, and officials from the Ministry of Environment and Natural Resources and National Parks and Wildlife Management Authority (NPWMA) to discuss the dilemma of the elephants.
 It was agreed that the captive elephants would be trans-located and released back into the wild.
 The elephants were released in Hwange National Park in Zimbabwe on Nov 3 2009.
-Mary was fitted with a satellite collar to monitor the herd.
+EWB, working in collaboration with Roger Parry and the Victoria Falls Wildlife Trust, Mary was fitted with a satellite collar to monitor the herd.
+We markedly witnessed the herd’s progress and interactions with wild herds and Mary had given birth.
 Mary and the “Hwange 9” are no longer monitored as they successfully integrated back into the wild.

 Savute Channel Elephant Project